BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Ponder and deliberate before you make a move. – Sun Tzu
+ Better a diamond with a flaw than a pebble without one. – Chinese Proverb